Living with Fibromyalgia: The Evidence-Based Guide

 The relationship between early life adversity and fibromyalgia is now well-established.
 A 2023 systematic review confirmed that adverse childhood experiences (ACEs) are significantly associated with the development of chronic pain in adulthood, with an adjusted odds ratio of 1.45 [16].
 Childhood physical abuse, emotional abuse, and neglect all independently increase the risk of later chronic pain conditions including fibromyalgia.

 The mechanisms are real and physiological.
 Early life stress can alter the development of the HPA axis (the body’s stress response system), dysregulate cortisol patterns, and reshape how the developing nervous system processes threat and pain.
-These aren’t just “psychological” effects.
+These are not just “psychological” effects.
 They leave biological traces that persist into adulthood.
-We’ve explored childhood adversity and chronic pain in detail for those who want to go deeper on this.
+We have explored childhood adversity and chronic pain in detail for those who want to go deeper on this.

 Genetics and Autonomic Dysregulation